top of page

 Storage: Store leftover cachapas in an airtight container in the refrigerator for up to 3 days.

-Reheating: Reheat gently in a skillet over low heat or in a 350°F oven until warmed through.
+Reheating: Reheat gently in a skillet over low heat or warm in a 350°F (175°C) oven until heated through.

 Texture Tip: For extra tender cachapas, avoid overblending — a little corn texture keeps them cozy and rustic.